cbuchart/cbuchart.github.io/README.md

 ## 💡Background

 - High proficiency in C++ (up to C++17, limited experience with C++20).
-Other programming languages with experience: C, Java, Python, C#, Visual Basic, MATLAB, Objective-C.
+Other programming languages with experience: C, Java, Python, C#, Visual Basic, MATLAB, Objective-C, Bash.
 - High proficiency with Qt and Boost.
 Other high level APIs with experience include VTK, .Net, MFC, Poco.
 - Wide experience designing and developing user interfaces for desktop applications (mainly in Qt).
 - Wide experience in the development of graphic engines and visualization tools.
 - Wide experience in parallel architectures using multi-threading designs (C++11-17, Qt, pthreads, Boost).
-- Experience with Docker, CI in GitLab and CMake.
+- Experience with Docker, CI/CD in GitLab and CMake.
 - Experience with web technologies such as JavaScript, jQuery, HTML 5, CSS 3 and PHP.
 - Wide past experience with OpenGL and shading languages (GLSL, Cg).
 - Wide past experience with with GPGPU technologies such as CUDA.